 The white or light yellowish markings on the face, thorax, and part of the abdomen help to identify the baldfaced hornet.
 These hornets are actually a type of yellow jacket that build their nests suspended in trees and bushes.
 The nest looks like a "bloated football" high off the ground in a tree or bush.
 Usually, there is a single entrance opening at the lower end of the nest.
 These hornets are widespread, having been found in 46 states, Canada, and Alaska.

 European Hornets (Giant Hornets):

-The European hornet (also known as the giant hornet) is large (over 1 inch long), with its head and thorax a characteristic dark brown with yellow markings on the abdomen.
-Paper nests are constructed in hollow tree trunks, buildings and occasionally in the ground or in the aerial environment.
-The European hornet chews the bark off living plants, such as lilacs, to make paper for its nest and is attracted to ripening fruit, meat and sweets.
+The European hornet (also known as the giant hornet) is large (over 1 in. long), with its head and thorax a characteristic dark brown with yellow markings on the abdomen.
+Paper nests are constructed in hollow tree trunks, buildings, and occasionally in the ground or in the aerial environment.
+The European hornet chews the bark off living plants, such as lilacs, to make paper for its nest and is attracted to ripening fruit, meat, and sweets.
 This hornet can be attracted to lights on summer evenings, but they are not usually a problem unless their nest is near human activity.

 Caterpillars with venomous spines

 The caterpillars of some moths have sharp, hollow spines or hairs that contain venom.
 Contact with these spines causes a burning inflammation of the skin, but can be more serious when in contact with a mucous membrane or the eyes.
 The spines from dead caterpillars can still be problematic.
 Most of these caterpillars feed on the leaves of various hardwood trees and shrubs and contact with people is uncommon.
 The venomous spines are a defense mechanism and the colorful patterns or unusual body shapes serve as a warning to their enemies.
 About 25 species have spines that can be painful.
 Three of the more common species are described below.